urielsv/AmongOS/Bootloader/BMFS/BareMetal File System.md

 The create function accepts two parameters:

-	Name = A null-terminated string no more that 31 characters Reserved = The number of blocks to reserve for the file
+	Name = A NULL-terminated string no more that 31 characters Reserved = The number of blocks to reserve for the file